 2014 – International Mines Rescue Competitions

-In 2014 MineARC sponsored three Mine Rescue competitions around the world; the International Mine Rescue Competition which was recently held in Poland, the Western Australian Underground Mine Rescue Competition and the Tasmanian Minerals Emergency Response Competition.
+In 2014 MineARC sponsored three Mine Rescue competitions worldwide; the International Mine Rescue Competition was recently held in Poland, the Western Australian Underground Mine Rescue Competition and the Tasmanian Minerals Emergency Response Competition.

-This year’s event was hosted on the grounds of the Central Mines Rescue Station in Byton, which serves the coal mining district of Lower Silesia in Southern Poland.
+The Central Mines Rescue Station in Byton, which serves the coal-mining district of Lower Silesia in Southern Poland, hosted the 2014 event.

-The event was host to 22 international teams, including two Australian teams; Rio Tinto’s Kestrel Mine and Glencore’s Oaky Creek, and five teams from Poland.
-The event started on Tuesday with teams given access to the equipment and procedures on which they would be tested, with the competition starting in full swing at 7:00 am Wednesday morning.
+The event was host to 22 international teams, including two Australian teams, Rio Tinto’s Kestrel Mine and Glencore’s Oaky Creek, and five teams from Poland.
+The event started on Tuesday with teams given access to the equipment and procedures on which they would be tested, with the competition starting in full swing at 7:00 am Wednesday.
 The safety trials carried on until Friday afternoon, after which there was a competition close and winner’s ceremony.

 2016 – Emergency Response Training at the Reno Mine Rescue Competition

-During July, MineARC was proud to sponsor the 2016 Metal and Nonmetal National Mine Rescue Contest, held in Reno, Nevada.
-Playing host to 37 mine rescue teams from 18 states, the competition challenged the skills and tested the knowledge of participants in a mock-underground environment created at the Reno-Sparks Convention Centre.
-Together and individually, the teams had to be ready to overcome a range of obstacles in order to rescue trapped, injured or missing miners.
+In July, MineARC was proud to sponsor the 2016 Metal and Nonmetal National Mine Rescue Contest, held in Reno, Nevada.
+Playing host to 37 mine rescue teams from 18 states, the competition challenged the skills and tested participants’ knowledge in a mock-underground environment created at the Reno-Sparks Convention Centre.
+Together and individually, the teams had to be ready to overcome a range of obstacles to rescue trapped, injured or missing miners.